GeekTrainer/learn-vue/m05-event-handling/includes/2-event-handling-using-methods.md

 >[!NOTE]
 >Note that the punctuation structure when defining a method is distinctly different from the structure for defining a data property.

-Now `//TODO: change the button in your HTML file to use the addToCart method instead of the data expression used previously.`
+Now change the button in your HTML file to use the `addToCart` method instead of the data expression used previously.
+We are still using the `v-on:click` directive.
+The name of the method is inserted between quotation marks to replace the mathematical expression we used previously.

 ```html
 ...